 - Smart Prefetch works hand-in-hand with Neural Net Prediction, identifying how your applications behave and preloading data that it expects you to need for faster performance.

 Every AMD Ryzen processor can also be overclocked with a compatible motherboard.
-Chips with an “X” designation at the end support SenseMI’s Extended Frequency Range technology full 100MHz boost, while non-X CPUs have the potential for a mere 50MHz boost.
+Chips with an “X” designation at the end support SenseMI’s Extended Frequency Range technology more than the others.
+The Ryzen 1600X, 1700X, and 1800X can boost an extra 100MHz and the Ryzen 5 1500X can add 200MHz to its top speed, while non-X CPUs have the potential for a mere 50MHz boost.

 So how does it all work in practice?
 Well.
 Damned well.

-PCWorld’s exhaustive AMD Ryzen review compared the $500 Ryzen 7 1800X and $330 Ryzen 7 1700 against their FX predecessors and Intel’s latest, greatest chips.
+PCWorld’s exhaustive AMD Ryzen 7 review compared the $500 Ryzen 7 1800X and $330 Ryzen 7 1700 against their FX predecessors and Intel’s latest, greatest chips.
 AMD’s chips went blow-for-blow or outright bested the $1,050 Core i7-6900K—Intel’s cheapest 8-core, 16-thread processor—in every content-creation and productivity task we threw at them, giving Ryzen downright outrageous price-to-performance value for folks who need more cores.
-Heck, for the price of the Core i7-6900K, you could buy a Ryzen 7 1800X and a swanky GeForce GTX 1080 and still have $50 left in your pocket.

-Overclocking Ryzen chips can also provide significant performance increases in gaming, reviews have shown.
-AMD's even released a powerful, yet easy to use overclocking tool for the new chips.
-Check out PCWorld's guide to Ryzen Master to dive into the performance-boosting, heat-increasing world of overclocking.
+Overclocking Ryzen chips can also provide significant performance increases in gaming.
+AMD’s even released a powerful, yet easy to use overclocking tool for the new chips.
+Check out PCWorld’s guide to Ryzen Master to dive into the performance-boosting, heat-increasing world of overclocking.